 Marcel van Delft

-Psychologist, teacher, writer, father, husband to wonderful wife, life-long learner
+Psychologist, teacher, writer, amateur composer, amateur philosopher, father, husband to a wonderful wife, life-long learner

 I graduated from Leiden University in 2003, apparently having mastered something called Clinical and Health Psychology.
 But I only really learned psychology by living, learning, and most notably, making mistakes.